abhidipbhattacharyya/abhidipbhattacharyya.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
 description: I enjoy teaching and communicating with students.
 At CU Boulder I actively take part in teaching.
-I am involed in pedagogy in different role.
+I am involed with pedagogy in different role.
 Here is a brief summary of my teaching experiences.
 nav: true
 nav_order: 6
 ---